 Next Steps

 If you've got investment accounts and liquid assets but your income documentation is messy, it's worth exploring.
-Get A Quote and let's see what you actually qualify for.
-We'll run the numbers both ways — traditional income and asset-based — so you know your real options.
+Get A Quote and we'll run the numbers both ways -- traditional income and asset-based -- so you know your real options.